nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/README.md

-**Note:** *These APIs are not open for public consumption, currently these are in Beta under trial with selected partners.
+**Note:** *These APIs are not open for public consumption, offer has to be procurred for your org in order to use these services.
 For any new request to use these APIs please reach out to Cisco on [ccai-connectors@cisco.com](mailto:ccai-connectors@cisco.com) with business use case.*

 # Architecture